 My conclusion – there is not much difference between Annie Sloan and the DIY versions.
 If I was forced to make a comparison I would say the Annie Sloan brand felt smoother, but that is probably because it was mixed and blended well in a factory, not by hand at home.

 - I painted three pieces of furniture so far with DIY Chalk paint, two using non-sanded grout and another with Plaster of Paris.
 Each mixture’s consistency came out a bit differently, but went on well and each has held up beautifully.
 I used white over dark wood on my first piece and was a bit skeptical about not priming it first.
 It is as white as the day I painted it – so it is true – no sanding or primer needed.
+I do however sand my pieces with a hand sanding block and 100 grit sandpaper.
+It only takes 10 minutes and will only help with adhesion in the long run.

 - On my most recent piece – the green corner cabinet –I made a lot of the P of Plaster mixture and had extra.
 I stored it in a covered coffee can and I checked this morning – it is still smooth and viscous after 3 weeks.
 The sample paints I made for this experiment both dried out quickly and I had to add more water.
+I found out why – they had a primer in them.

 - The weather, type of paint, and mixing method may vary and change the outcome.
 If you give 5 different people the same food recipe – the outcome would be that each came out a bit differently due to the age of ingredients, weather, oven temperature, etc. I have found it is the same with Chalk Paint recipes.